 around the external wall frames, making sure a bolt is within 100mm of

 each end of the frame and also if possible under each k stud and

 underneath where the straps connect to the bottom plates.

 So now what happens?
 Where are the ribbon plates?
 Well not with this setup.
-The ceiling frames are next, so go here to see how they work in this steel framed house construction series.
+The horizontally affixed ceiling frames act as ribbon plates, and are next, so go here to see how they work in this steel framed house construction series.
 For wood framing details go to my framing a house page.